romainpetitalot/mpeg4part2_extract_compressed_dockerized/README.md

 There are two ways to use the provided package, either extracting the full information from the file, or frame by frame.

-If you want to visualise the frames extracted, you must use the jupyter notebook file by executing this command line, you will be able to acces the .ipynb file by copying the file given in your web browser.
+If you want to visualise the motion vectors extracted, you must use the jupyter notebook file by executing this command line **inside the docker container**.

 ```
 jupyter notebook --ip 0.0.0.0 --no-browser --allow-root
 ```
+After copying one of the given link in your web browser, you will be able to acces the scripts/plotVect.ipynb file, containing the motion vector representation.

 Whole extraction: